Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 Algorithms and Flowcharts

-We’ve covered a lot of ground in how the block-based coding of Scratch works.
+We’ve covered a lot of ground in how the block-based coding in Scratch works.
 However, you might be asking, “Why” and “How” we knew what blocks to use.
-For that, let’s take a step back and discuss one of the most fundamental aspects of coding.
+For that, let’s take a step back and discuss one of the most fundamental aspects of coding (whether you’re learning Scratch coding or something like Python).

 What is an Algorithm?